 Employee Use (continued)

-In accordance with KRS 160.145, the Board designates Apptegy, a traceable communication system, to be the exclusive means for District employees and volunteers to communicate electronically with students .
+In accordance with KRS 160.145, the Board designates the following traceable communication systems, to be the exclusive means for District employees and volunteers to communicate electronically with students:

+Apptegy

+District Email

+Infiinite Campus Messenger

+Canvas

+Edgenuity

+District Google Workspace (Docs/Sheets/Slides/Forms/Classroom/Meets)

+GoGuardian/Peardeck

+Kami

+No other networking and communications systems, other than those listed within policy, shall be used to facilitate communication between District employees or volunteers and students.
 The Principal of each school shall provide parents written or electronic notification within the first ten (10) days of the school year of each electronic school notification and communication program designated within the traceable communication system.
 The notification shall include instructions for parents to access and review communications sent through each electronic school notification and communication program.
 See policy 08.2324 for complete details and guidelines.

 A District employee or volunteer, unless authorized, shall not communicate electronically with a student: